Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Does Stretching After a Workout Prevent Muscle Growth?

-No, stretching after a workout won’t prevent muscle growth.
-It can actually contribute to improved blood circulation and reduced stiffness to speed up muscle recovery.
+No, stretching after a workout doesn’t prevent muscle growth.
+It may contribute to improved blood circulation and reduced stiffness to speed up muscle recovery, but the evidence for this is mostly anecdotal.

 References: